chstrong/twitterclone-backend/README.md

 - Partition and Sort key have to be provided mandatory when both are specified.
 This wasn't the case in earlier versions of DynamoDB queries.

+- followers and followedBy are not yet set and can't be tested in getTweets query.

+## Issues

+- In "Implement getTweets Query", under Otherprofile, following and followedBy have not been implemented yet.

+- "Add acceptance test for tweet mutation" is cut off to early.
+When implementing "Add acceptance test for getTweets" the a_user_calls_tweets function has already been modified and looks different.

 ## Tips

 - When testing queries in the console and they fail, there is a small LOGS checkbox below the output field.
 Enable this, run the query and you can then jump to the Cloudwatch logs by clicking on the link.